 What are the best investments for the TFSA?

 ETFs are one of the more reliable investment tools for a TFSA.
-Specifically, established companies that are spread out across market sectors in order to be diversified and somewhat insulated from market fluctuations.
+Since they reflect established companies spread out across market sectors, they are a solid diversified option that’s great for new investors.

 Does a TFSA count as collateral for a loan?